Last updated on December 15, 2022 by Wandering our World

 When people think about visiting a tropical paradise in Florida, they usually think about either Key West or Key Largo.
 Both are perfect locations for romantic getaways, summer vacations, and outdoor recreational activities.

-In fact it’s quite common for people to not realize there is much of a difference between Key West and Key Largo because they are both islands in South Florida, and within 100 miles of each other.
-They also both have stunning white sandy beaches with rich blue ocean water and mostly sunny days.
+In fact it’s quite common for people to not realize how muchof a difference there is between Key West and Key Largo.
+After all, they are both islands in South Florida, and within 100 miles of each other.

 Higgs Beach is another great white sand beach in Key West that offers a similar experience.
 There’s some lovely shore snorkelling opportunities here too.

 Key West is also more developed than Key Largo, so there are more beach bars, cafes and restaurants.
 That could be a big plus if you’re looking for a vacation or day trip where everything is catered for.